MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ### Share the reader permission on Azure subscription with Windows 365 service principal

-In order to use your VM image for hosted machines, you will need to grant Windows 365 service principal with the following permissions:
+To use your VM image for hosted machines, you'll need to grant Windows 365 service principal with the following permissions:

 - Reader permission on the Azure subscription.

-When you upload a custom image, you must be signed in with an account that is an Owner or admin of the subscription.
+When you upload a custom image, you must be signed in with an account that is an owner or admin of the subscription.

 ### Share the Azure Compute Gallery with Power Automate makers